Williams Law Group, LLC

 If the Division does not go to court and substantiates you for child abuse, you have a right to request an administrative hearing in the Office of Administrative Law.
 If you win the OAL hearing, then your name will be removed from the child abuse registry, assuming the Division does not retain its original finding.

 If you lose at the Office of Administrative Law or in Superior Court, or if the Division gives an administrative finding of child abuse or neglect, you can appeal to the Appellate Division.
-A skilled attorney could further explain these legal options for removing your name from the DCPP registry.
+A skilled attorney in Short Hills could further explain these legal options for removing your name from the DCPP registry.

 At the Williams Law Group, our attorneys understand how difficult it is to have your child removed from your care.
 If you find yourself in this situation, speak with a compassionate legal advocate who focuses on DCPP child removals in Short Hills.
 Your relationship with your child is important, so call today for a consultation about your circumstances.